 25. Fresh fruit **

-**Try to stay away from these as much as you can as well.
+**Try to stay away from these as much as you can for a snack as well.
 If you must have fresh fruit, try to eat it with some fat and/or protein at the same time, like avocado, coconut butter, olives, sardines, chicken, or coconut flakes to balance out your blood sugar.

 Get a printable PDF copy of these 25 AIP Snacks in my Paleo & AIP Freebie Library (along with a ton of other really helpful things to make the AIP diet so much easier)